mlafeldt/roxor/alt/README.md

 There's also a Ruby implementation, `roxor.rb`, that works out of the box.

-## Rust

-To compile the Rust implementation, run this:

-    $ cargo build

 ## Crystal

-To compile the Crystal implementation, run this:
+To compile the Crystal implementation:

     $ crystal build --release roxor.cr

+## Rust

+To compile the Rust implementation:

+    $ cargo build --release

+## Zig

+To compile the Zig implementation:

+    $ zig build-exe -O ReleaseFast roxor.zig